Open-ForBC/OpenForBC-Benchmark/benchmarks/MNIST_realtime_benchmark/README.md

 ## Devices supported:

 The device (GPU or CPU) is selected when the benchmark is started from presets.
-By defalut every preset choses GPU.
+By default every preset choses GPU.

 ## Dependencies installation

 The benchmark dependencies are automatically installed by the benchmark.

 Note that some CUDA libraries require [manual installation](../../README.md#requirements)